Quick Answer

 Do not track equity as one headline; track each event separately.

 At grant, save the award agreement, plan document, grant date, award type, and strike price (if any).
 If the option is not under an employee stock purchase plan or ISO plan, the IRS treats it as a nonstatutory stock option.
 If property is transferred and you are evaluating an 83(b) election, calendar the deadline immediately: 30 days after transfer.
-Add current election workflow after verification.
+The current election workflow must be verified from tax, legal, and source records before use.

 At vest (or other Section 83 trigger points), capture the valuation and the company record supporting it.
 Section 83 timing generally turns on transferability or lapse of substantial risk of forfeiture.